aws/amazon-freertos/tools/mutation_test/README.md

 A function coverage tool is provided if we want to get the functional coverage for the test.
 All it does is add print statements to the source code files under each function header, and prints out the function name and line number.
 This is useful if we want to restrict the mutations to a certain set of line numbers in the source code.

 We may also notice that mutants are created in lines that are not executed during the tests.
+See the [challenges](#mutants-that-do-not-change-behavior-of-code).
 This may lead to inaccurate results as the test passes the mutant, which indicates a potential test quality issue, but in reality, it is an expected behavior.
 A stronger coverage tool that is able to pinpoint specific lines may be more useful then this tool, but it is yet to be discovered or implemented. `lcov/gcov` was explored, but they do not work when the code is ran on an embedded system board.

 To run the function coverage tool: `./mutation_runner.py coverage -s wifi`